SIMPL Tricks: 4-series

 VC-4: RHEL 8

 The last time I wrote about VC-4, it was still based on Ubuntu 16.04.
 Crestron released an update around December 2020 that switched to Red Hat Enterprise Linux (RHEL) 8.
-I cut my teeth on Red Hat Linux 5, and once we had faster DSL Internet at home, I tried out a number of other … Continue reading VC-4: RHEL 8
+I cut my teeth on Red Hat Linux 5, and once we had faster DSL Internet at home, I tried out a number of other Linux distros like Slackware, Debian, Gentoo, and finally Ubuntu.
+CentOS is a freely available version of RHEL, and the VC-4 installer claims to support either.
+So, in late December I decided I would create a new CentOS VM and try out the new version of VC-4.

 CP3 vs CP4